temporalio/documentation/docs-src/go/how-to-list-workflow-executions-using-the-client-in-go.md

 ```

 This `request` value returns only open Workflows.
-For more List Filter examples, see the [examples provided for List Filters in Temporal's Visibility guide.](/concepts/what-is-a-list-filter#list-filter-examples)
+For more List Filter examples, see the [examples provided for List Filters in the Temporal Visibility guide.](/concepts/what-is-a-list-filter#list-filter-examples)

 ```go
 resp, err := temporalClient.ListWorkflow(ctx.Background(), request)